dxns-hub/Universal-Theory/README.md

 - **Quantum Tunneling and Information Transfer:**
   - **Tunneling Mechanism:** Quantum tunneling enables particles to move between adjacent cells, facilitating information flow and maintaining coherence.
-  - **Governed by Ψ:** The Harmony Constant ensures stable phase relationships and coherence across the grid.

 - **The Grid as a Quantum Information Processor:**
   - **Wave-Like Propagation:** Information spreads through the grid in wave-like patterns, demonstrating dynamic interactions.